Martysunshine/bible-verse-finder/readme.md

 - Slow first run
 	- Models download on first use; embeddings build can take a few minutes.

+- Python 3.13 + pandas
+	- No action required.
+The backend does not depend on pandas for runtime; `prepare_bible.py` reads CSV with the stdlib `csv` module.

 Notes
 -----

 - Works offline after first model download and embedding build.
-- Optional reranker (Cross-Encoder) is disabled by default to save memory.
-Set `ENABLE_RERANKER=1` before starting the server to enable it when enough RAM is available; if loading fails, it falls back automatically.
+- Optional reranker (Cross-Encoder) loads automatically if available; if loading fails due to memory or dependencies, the API falls back to semantic-only ranking.
 - To index paragraphs instead of verses, preprocess the CSV to paragraph rows and re-run `prepare_bible.py`.